is-a-good-dev/docs/format.md

 # Formats

-Following json formats is important it allows us to easily process your domain without any issues.
+Following json formats is important as it allows us to easily process your domain without any issues.
 If the correct json format is not followed, you will be told and the pull request will **not** be merged.

 Currently we only accept `A` and `CNAME` records.
 If you would like your domain to be redirected, you will have to use external tools such as [redirect.pizza](https://redirect.pizza/) as we don't have the required resources to do this at the moment.